i-bharathraj/VoiceAssistant-myJarvis/theWork/Workflow.md

-# Voice Assistant Based on Llama3
+# WorkFlow for the Voice Assistant Based on Llama3

 This project is a voice assistant script running on Windows 11, utilizing various libraries such as `llama_chat`, `speech_recognition`, `datetime`, `gtts`, `pygame`, `threading`, `queue`, and `time`.